adventuremomblog

 You can enhance your visit to the area with a visit to the Virginia Aquarium & Marine Science Center located on scenic Owls Creek.

-The museum recommends allowing between 1-2 hours for a self-guided tour of the interactive exhibits at the aquarium.
+The museum recommends allowing 1-2 hours for a self-guided tour of the interactive exhibits at the aquarium.
 Highlights include seeing a Komodo dragon, North American River otters, harbor seals, and sea turtles.

-The Virginia Aquarium & Marine Science Center is also a part of several conservation efforts outside of the aquarium walls.
+The Virginia Aquarium & Marine Science Center is also a part of several conservation efforts outside the aquarium walls.

 Whale Watching tours also depart from the Virginia Aquarium and Marine Science Center dock on the Atlantic Explorer but whale sightings are not guaranteed.